lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 ## Installation

+Dask is available as module on taurus for all software environments (scs5, ml, hiera(alpha)).
+To load the module for the corresponding software environment: `ml dask`

+Please check the SoftwareModulesList for the modules availability.

+The `module spider <name_of_the module>` command will show you all available modules for all software partitions with this name.
+For detailed information about a specific "dask" package (including how to load the modules) use the module's full name, e.g:
+`module spider dask/2.8.0-Python-3.7.4`

+The availability of the exact packages in the module can be checked by the
+`module whatis <name_of_the_module> command`.
+The `module whatis`
+command displays a short information and included extensions of the module.

 ### Installation Using Conda
+Moreover, it is possible to install and use dask in your local conda
+environment:

 Dask is installed by default in [Anaconda](https://www.anaconda.com/download/).
+To install/update
-To install/update Dask on a Taurus with using the [conda](https://www.anaconda.com/download/) follow the example:
+Dask on a Taurus with using the [conda](https://www.anaconda.com/download/) follow the example:

 ```Bash